Brunotorres15/Django-ToDoList/README.md

 # About the project
-Them aim of this project is to develope a beginner and simple To Do List using Django with some basic funcionalitys to study the uses of the Django Framework.
+Them aim of this project is to develope a beginner and simple To Do List using Django with some basic funcionality to study the uses of the Django Framework.
-Some of the funcionalitys added to this project were:
+Some of the features added to this project were:
 - Default and Custom Django Forms
 - Handleing Post Requests
 - Adding data to the Sqlite database